Lie algebras and cohomology of congruence subgroups for SL_n(R): Preliminaries, Basic Notation

-\end{thm} As one of the main results of this paper will be describing the construction and structure of this Lie algebra for the special linear group, it may be worthwhile to first consider an elementary case ($n=2$, $R=\Z$) in order to explicitly see the full computation of the Lie algebra structure.
+\end{thm} As one of the main results of this paper will be describing the construction and structure of this Lie algebra for $SL_n(R)$, it may be worthwhile to first consider an elementary case ($n=2$, $R=\Z$) in order to explicitly see the full calculation of the Lie algebra structure.

-\begin{thm} Suppose $n=2$ and $R=\Z$, so that $G_n(R)=SL(2,\Z)$.
+\begin{thm} Suppose $n=2$ and $R=\Z$, so that $G_n(R)=SL_2(\Z)$.
 For $r\geq1$, consider the following matrices: